YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 ```

 **Passing variable arguments**:
-The parameters passed as a variable argument are passed by reference.
-If a constant or an expression which is not an lvalue has to be passed,
-the result must be temporarily stored in the heap and its address must be passed.
+The parameters passed to a variable argument list are passed by reference.
+If a constant or an expression which is not an lvalue has to be passed, the result must be temporarily stored in the heap and its address must be passed.

 ```pawn
 f(arg, ...)